-Of the many accounts I’ve read about the Battle of Monte Cassino, these words hit me hard.
+Of the many accounts I’ve read about the Battle of Monte Cassino in 1944, these words hit me hard.
 They were recorded by someone who sat with the surviving soldiers many years later, during a commemorative event.

 Polish soldiers who fought at Monte Cassino were no ordinary conscripts, drafted and sent to Italy.
 Most had been forcibly removed from their homes by the Russians, sent to Siberia to labour camps, endured near starvation and escaped on foot to Iran to join the Free Polish Forces as part of the Allied effort.

 There are accounts of the battle by men who survived; but here, I want to remember those that perished.
 Men such as Ferdynand Ciastko, who did not live to see the Polish flag flying from the monastery, but lies in the cemetery.